Lick1Fonzi/fun/README.md

 # fun

-This repo is intended to be a collection of little projects/exercises i made for fun and learning.

 Created in 2021, during my first year as computer science student

+This repo is intended to be a collection of little projects/exercises i made for fun and to broaden my knowledge.
+I wanted to share these codes not because they are well-written (as i said these are experiments to learn how to code by myself) but because it motivates and inspires me seeing projects from friends and other people and i hope someone can find a bit of inspiration in here.

+Projects:
+- 2048.cpp : command line replica of famous 2048 game in c/c++
+- langton_ant.nlogo : langton ant implemented using Netlogo
+- forza4 : 4 in a row gametable (vertical tictactoe, "forza 4" in italian) using pygame and python 3.8.2.
+Started in oop style but failed.
+- nregine.cpp : program that finds all solutions to the n queen problem using backtracking in c++.
+Default value of N variable (that sets an NxN chessboard) is 8 but can be changed within the source code.
+Note that for 1<N<4 there are no solutions.
+-...